AdamFcode/nwo-quiz/README.md

 # Were They in the nWo?
 Were They in the nWo is a website intended to provide an interactive means of basking in some classic 90's nostalgia.
 Dedicated to the group that "made wrestling cool", the intention of the site is to provide a fun quiz regarding membership of the eponymous stable to users.

 The website is designed to provide the user with a profile and headshot of a persona from this wrestling era and then request that they confirm or deny whether that persona was a member of the nWo.
-A simple quiz such as this was selected for the foundation of the website as it not only services the niche interest of wrestling fans but also targets thier historical knowledge of the industry.
+A simple quiz such as this was selected for the foundation of the website as it not only services the niche interest of wrestling fans but also targets their historical knowledge of the industry.

 Selection of the subject matter was two-fold; wrestling is currently experiencing a renaissance.
 New management in WWE has reignited the wrestling industry and many lapsed fans are returning to the product, as indicated by internet traffic and ticket sales.
 This makes the timing of such a website quite advantageous.
 Furthermore, many returning fans consider the era of the nWo to be the "peak" of wrestling as a whole.
 The intention of the website is to capitalise on this nostalgia by drawing traffic and to eventually grow the site to feature other features that hopefully convince new users to visit regularly.